Lukas742/tutorial-ui5-webcomponents-for-react/README.md

-# UI5 Web Components for React
+# UI5 Web Components for React - Tutorial

 `ui5-webcomponents-react` is providing a Fiori-compliant React implementation by leveraging the [UI5 Web Components](https://github.com/SAP/ui5-webcomponents).
 This project was formerly known as `fiori-for-react`.<br/>To take the most of the tutorial, a basic knowledge with [React](https://reactjs.org/) is desirable.